trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-billing/Change-Plan-Or-Subscription.md

 Note: Your subscription is a pre-purchase for 30 days of unlimited SmartScanning.
 This means that when you cancel, you do not get a refund and instead get to use the remainder of the month of unlimited SmartScanning you purchased.

 ## App Store
 If you subscribed via iOS, you must cancel your monthly subscription through the App Store by heading to App Store > click on your ID > Subscriptions.
-You can't cancel it directly in Ieatta.
+You can't cancel it directly in Expensify.

 # How to downgrade to a free account from a Group Plan
 ## Pay-per-use
 If you have a Group Workspace and use Pay-Per-Use billing, you can downgrade by going to **Settings > Workspaces > Group** and clicking the cog button next to your Workspace name, then choosing **Delete**.

-Note: Deleting a Workspace removes its configurations and Workspace members but not their Ieatta accounts.
+Note: Deleting a Workspace removes its configurations and Workspace members but not their Expensify accounts.

 When deleting your final paid Workspace, if any Workspace members have been active that month (this means anybody who created, edited, submitted, approved, exported, or deleted a report) you will be billed for their activity as part of the downgrade flow.